passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 ## Work

+### Fri 14th apr 2023

+Finally finished graph_data after weeks of hard work.
+We have tested the graph creation process.
+We also have added 2 differents ways of creating edges, one doing a compression of data, by wrapping chains of pointers.
+This make the final graph having no links between data structures since intermediate pointer to pointer links are missing.

+We then started to work on graph_annotate, added the code to get the key data inside heap_dump_data (to load key data at json loading, only once contrary to Python).
+The base pipeline for annonation is already implemented for SSH_STRUCT and SESSION_STATE.

+* [ ] add the pipeline for key annotation
+* [ ] add the code to generate samples and labels

 ### Thu 13th apr 2023

 Investigating on the graph structure generation.
 I have corrected the formatter of the graph, added code to save it to a file and have been working on a Python script to clean and generate images from the .gv file.